-Close coordination between the Park County, the City of Cody, NRWD, the irrigation districts, and other service providers will be important as the Cody Local Area continues to grow.
+Close coordination between Park County, the City of Cody, NRWD, the irrigation districts, and other service providers will be important as the Cody Local Area continues to grow.

-The following land use guidelines reflect the preferences of the constituents of the Cody Local Area, as expressed through the Plan Park County process and the City of Cody Master Plan, and the policy guidance and planning practices best suited to achieve those desires.
+The following land use guidelines reflect the preferences of the constituents of the Cody Local Area, as expressed through the Plan Park County process, the City of Cody Master Plan, input structure and service capabilities, planning practices best suited to and the policy guidance and achieve those desires.